PEM-Humboldt/biomodelos-sdm/postprocessing/README.md

 # Postprocessing

 This section plays a crucial role in biomodelos-sdm project pipeline, where we refine and enhance the results obtained from our modeling and preprocessing efforts.
-The postprocessing phase is where we take the output of our models and apply a series of carefully designed steps to extract valuable insights, improve the quality of our data, and present our findings in a clear and meaningful manner.
+In the postprocessing phase, we take the output of our models and apply a series of carefully designed steps to extract valuable insights, improve the quality of our data, and present our findings clearly and meaningfully.
 In this folder, you will find a collection of scripts, tools, and documentation dedicated to the postprocessing stage of our project.
-Our team has put in significant effort to develop methodologies that help us distill raw model outputs into refined outcomes that are ready for analysis, visualization, and further interpretation.
+Our team has made significant efforts to develop methodologies that help us distill raw model outputs into refined outcomes ready for analysis, visualization, and further interpretation.

 ## Prerequisites